 - When you expect to deliver your final report with recommendations and proactive alternatives if you run into blockers

-Leverage polls and surveys to gauge plan effectiveness
+Leverage polls and surveys to gauge action plan effectiveness

-A simple poll or survey can provide you with a fast temperature check on how employees are impacted by the changes to your action plan.
+A simple poll or survey can provide you with a fast temperature check on how staff is impacted by the changes to your action plan.
 Consider distributing a short survey or poll at each checkpoint so you can keep tabs on changes in employee sentiment.

 Employee engagement action plan examples